Austin Art Yard Tour 2012: The List

 This front yard is a classic of Austin art yards.
 This stalwart of an art yard has been here since 1972 meeting and greeting visitors to this fine city from the East.

-IMG_6642flower power: 4715 philco drive invited
+IMG_6642flower power: 4715 philco drive drive by

 PJ Liles takes scrap metal and turns it into art, often flowers and hearts.
 His front yard is ablooming with giant metal fan blades and gears.

-Graveyards (austin art yards that are sadly no more...)
+graveyards (austin art yards that are sadly no more...)

 IMG_6631